NeiloErnesto89/project1-ux/README.md

 ## Acknowledgements

-I have always been interested in the topic of environment.
-It is a huge topic of concern and the one that is most detrimental to the entire earth.
-The idea for the website was the brain child of my wonderful partner Manon, who I received plenty of inspiration from .
+I have always been interested in the topic of the environment, its health and humans detrimental impact on our surrounds.
+It is a huge topic of concern and the one that is most pertinent to the entire earth's survival.
+The idea for the website was the brain child of my wonderful partner Manon, whom I received plenty of inspiration from.
 So hopefully we can use the site as a starting point to move forward with some ventures in the future.